THD-AI-2023/AIN-B-3-Assistant-Systems/docs/sas-ws-24-25-recommendation-requests-en.md

 - then an empty line must be included

--  lastname, firstname and the mat-no of the second student then an empty line must be included.
+- If second student: lastname, firstname and the mat-no of the second student

+- If second student, then an empty line must be included

 - The title name of the project

 - then an empty line must be included